kyma-project/kyma/docs/kyma/docs/007-overview-examples.md

 Use the available examples to test functionalities that Kyma offers.

-The table contains a list of all examples organized by the feature or concept they showcase, and technologies they use.
-Follow the links and try them on your own.
+The table contains a list of examples and technologies they use.
+Examples are organized by a feature or concept they showcase.
+Each of them contains ready-to-use code snippets and the instructions in `README.md` documents.

+Follow the links to example code and content sources, and try them on your own.

 | Example | Description | Technology |
 |---|---|---|